Contact Us

 Disgruntled employees

-Disgruntled current or former employees that commit deliberate sabotage or steal intellectual property can be among the costliest threats to organisations.
+Disgruntled current or former employees that commit deliberate sabotage or steal intellectual property can be among the costliest internal threats to organisations.
 Gartner’s insider threat statistics suggest 29% of criminal insiders commit theft for financial gain, while 9% are driven by a desire to commit sabotage.

 Inadvertent insiders